objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit core).md

 **(interaction-environment)** <span style="float:right;text-align:rigth;">[procedure]</span>

 This procedure returns a mutable environment which is the environment in which expressions entered by the user into a read-eval-print loop are evaluated.
 This is typically a superset of bindings from _(lispkit base)_.

+## Source files

+**(load _filename_)** &nbsp;&nbsp;&nbsp; <span style="float:right;text-align:rigth;">[procedure]</span>
+**(load _filename_ _environment_)**

+`load` reads a source file specified by _filename_ and executes it in the given _environment_.
+If no environment is specified, the current _interaction environment_ is used, which can be accessed via `(interaction-environment)`.
+Execution of the file consists of reading expressions and definitions from the file, compiling them, and evaluating them sequentially in the environment. `load` returns the result of evaluating the last expression or definition from the file.
+During compilation, the special form `source-directory` can be used to access the directory in which the executed file is located.

+It is an error if _filename_ is not a string.
+If _filename_ is not an absolute file path, LispKit will try to find the file in a predefined set of directories, such as the default libraries search path.
+If no file name suffix, also called _path extension_, is provided, the system will try to determine the right suffix.
+For instance, `(load "Prelude")` will find the prelude file, determine its suffix and load and execute the file.

 ## Syntax errors